home-assistant/home-assistant.io/source/_integrations/opensky.markdown

 {% configuration_basic %}
 latitude:
   description: The latitude of the center of the area to track.
-  required: true
-  type: string
-  default: The latitude of your instance
 longitude:
   description: The latitude of the center of the area to track.
-  required: true
-  type: string
-  default: The latitude of your instance
 radius:
   description: The radius in meters around the latitude/longitude point to track.
-  required: true
-  type: integer
 altitude:
   description: The minimum height in meters above which the planes are tracked.
-0 means all planes are tracked in the area
+No input (or 0) means all planes are tracked in the area.
-  required: false
-  type: float
-  default: 0
 {% endconfiguration_basic %}

 {% include integrations/config_flow.md %}